-- 1. Deaf-blind intervening services. - 2.
+- Deaf-blind intervening services. - 2.
 Lip-speaker services. - 3.
 Note-taking services, including real-time captioning. - 4.
 Reading and navigation services. - 5.
-Rehabilitative therapy to teach a person to function or perform basic daily activities (for example, how to use a wheelchair, dressing, grooming etc.). - 6.
-Sign-language interpretation services used by a person with a hearing impairment. - 7.
-Special education needs schools mainly for learners with disabilities.
-Qualifying expenses will include - cost of a school assistant, if not part of the school fees; - school fees in respect of a private special education needs school, limited to the amount in excess of the fees that would ordinarily be payable if the person attended the closest fee-paying private school (not specialising in learners with special education needs) to where they live; and - school fees in respect of a public special education needs school, limited to the amount in excess of the fees that would ordinarily be payable if the person attended the closest fee-paying public school (not specialising in learners with special education needs) to where they live.
+Rehabilitative therapy to teach a person to function or perform basic daily activities (for example, how to use a wheelchair, dressing, grooming etc.). - Sign-language interpretation services used by a person with a hearing impairment. - Special education schools for learners with disabilities.
+Qualifying expenses will include - - school assistant or classroom costs; and - school fees limited to the amount in excess of the fees that would have been payable if the person attended the closest fee-paying public school not specialising in learners with special educational needs. - 8.
+School not specialising in learners with special educational needs, limited to additional expenses incurred and paid as a result of the disability.

-- 8. School not mainly for learners with special educational needs limited to the difference between fees paid for the learner with disability and a learner without disability in the same school. - 9.
-Tutoring services used by a person with a disability, and which are supplementary to the primary education of a person with a learning disability or impairment in intellectual or mental functions, and paid to someone in the business of providing such services. - 10.
+- 9. Tutoring services used by a person with a disability, and which are supplementary to the primary education of a person with a learning disability or impairment in intellectual or mental functions, and paid to someone in the business of providing such services. - 10.
 Special training services for a person with a disability this category includes expenditure incurred and paid for specialised training provided to a person with a disability for rehabilitation purposes.
 This will include training to cope with the disability, how to use an assistive device or aid etc. - 11.
 Motor vehicle driving services for a person with a disability. - 12.
 The cost of adjustments to clothing in order to ensure ease of dressing.